-Dangerous goods have to be declared, when making a path request, to all IMs on Alpine-Western Balkan Corridor.
+Dangerous goods have to be declared, when making a path request, to all IMs/ABs on the Corridor.

-3.9 Rail related services
+4.3.9 Rail related services

 Rail related services are specific services, the allocation of which follows national rules and partially other deadlines than those stipulated in the process of path allocation.
-Therefore, the request has to be sent to the IMs concerned directly.
+Therefore, the request has to be sent to the IMs/ABs concerned directly.

-If questions regarding rail related services are sent to the C-OSS, he/she contacts the IMs concerned, who provide an answer within a reasonable time frame.
+If questions regarding rail related services are sent to the C-OSS, he/she contacts the IMs/ABs concerned, who provide an answer within a reasonable time frame.

-3.10 Contracting and invoicing
+4.3.10 Contracting and invoicing

-Network access contracts are concluded between IMs and the applicant on the basis of national network access conditions.
+Network access contracts are concluded between IMs/ABs and the applicant on the basis of national network access conditions.

 The C-OSS does not issue any invoices for the use of allocated paths.
-All costs (charges for using a path, administration fees, etc.) are invoiced by the relevant IMs.
+All costs (charges for using a path, administration fees, etc.) are invoiced by the relevant IMs/ABs.